publiccodenet/about/organization/mission.md

 * We prioritize long term sustainability and growth for the benefit of our members
 * Our work is open by default and welcomes contributions.

-&ast; In order to start as an association three initial individual founders will play the role of member until there are enough public members for the organization to sustain itself.
+\* In order to start as an association three initial individual founders will play the role of member until there are enough public members for the organization to sustain itself.